BDC Hamburger Icon

 An ideal office workflow includes sufficient space for everyone to move around and enough working space for each employee.

-Despite the benefits an open office brings, these floor plans have significant downsides.
-Here are some of the most significant cons of open office plans.
+Despite an open office’s benefits, the floor plans have significant downsides.
+Here are some of the most important cons of open office plans.

 1. Open office plans can distract employees.

 Open offices create a shared environment — and shared environments often present persistent distractions, including noise.
-Whether they take the form of ringing phones or water cooler talk, noisy interruptions can waste employees’ time and drain their productivity.
-This is especially true when workers feel they have no control over their environment.
-Headphones or “quiet hours” can help, but this sometimes inhibits the collaboration open spaces are meant to foster.
+Whether they take the form of ringing phones or water cooler talk, noisy workplace interruptions can waste employees’ time and drain their productivity.
+That’s especially true when workers feel they have no control over their environment.

 TipBottom line

 Messy workspaces can also distract your co-workers.
-To keep a clean and organized workspace, throw out what you don't need, minimize desk clutter, and decrease the amount of paper you use.
+Clean your office by throwing out what you don’t need, minimizing desk clutter and decreasing paper usage.

-2. Open office plans bring higher stress levels.
+2. Open office plans can bring higher stress levels.

 Background noise and chaos can do more than distract — they can also increase stress and inhibit employees’ cognitive performance.
-According to a 2021 study by Cambridge University Press, there was a 34 percent increase in sweat response and a 25 percent increase in negative mood after just eight minutes of simulated open-office noise.
+According to an often-cited study by Cambridge University Press, there was a 34 percent increase in sweat response and a 25 percent increase in negative mood after just eight minutes of simulated open-office noise.

-A general sense of overstimulation in open offices can lead to higher stress levels.
-And stress is a serious productivity killer.
+A general sense of overstimulation in open offices can lead to higher stress levels, and it’s well known that stress and productivity don’t mix.

 3. Open offices lack privacy.

-Open offices have an inherent lack of privacy — a significant downside that can derail focus.
-(Anyone who’s ever received a call from their doctor while sitting elbow-to-elbow with their co-workers can attest to this.)
-Close quarters may facilitate collaboration; however, these situations can significantly impede focus.
+Open offices have an inherent lack of privacy, which is a significant downside that can derail focus.
+(Anyone who’s ever received a call from their doctor while sitting elbow to elbow with their co-workers can attest to that.)
+Close quarters may facilitate collaboration, but it can significantly impede focus.

-When employees have nowhere to stash their valuables, take confidential meetings, or do anything else that might benefit from privacy, they have a harder time focusing on their work.
-Privacy cultivates concentration and can improve job performance; depriving employees of it may decrease their productivity.
+When employees have nowhere to stash their valuables, take confidential meetings, or do anything else that may benefit from privacy, they have a harder time focusing on their work.
+Privacy cultivates concentration and can improve job performance; depriving employees of it may decrease productivity.

 4. Open offices can increase employee sick days.